BUDDYWORKS-VR/locomotion/README.md

 **Narcissism taken to the next level!**

 ### And so much more!
-You think this kind of paragraph is just a marketing filler to imply there isn't more but lets make it sound like that?
+You think this kind of paragraph is just a marketing filler to imply there is more even when there is not?
 Rude, you will find out soon enough.

 **Beyond the limits!**